Locations:

 Management and Treatment

 • Sunlight.
-Because your body can naturally make vitamin D when you’ve been exposed to sunlight, encouragement to get outside and get some sunshine is likely.
+Because your child’s body can naturally make vitamin D when they’ve been exposed to the sun, your child’s provider may encourage them to get outside and get some sunshine.

-• Surgery.
+• Bracing or surgery.
 Usually, your child’s bones will straighten out on their own.
-For especially severe cases, children may need to wear braces to help correct the bending of their bones.
+But they may need to wear braces to help correct the bending of their bones.
 In some cases, surgery may also be an option.

 Prevention